 - All required meta data on authors is submitted to the manuscript management system, including the ORCID-identifier, if an author has it.
 The meta data will not be made available for reviewers during the review process but editors of the journal may access it.

 Silva Fennica is a scientific online journal, which publishes articles reporting significant new knowledge and understanding on all aspects of forest research, both basic and applied subjects.
 All articles must be relevant also to readers out of the geographical area where the research was conducted.
 Submissions with only local interest will normally be rejected without peer-review.

 Silva Fennica is an open access journal, in which the articles are published with the Creative Commons CC BY-SA 4.0 licence.
-The authors may upload their articles to their own/institutional repositories after publication if the original source is credited.
-Articles may not be modified after publishing.
-Articles published in Silva Fennica may not be sold or used for any other commercial purposes.

 Each annual volume is divided into bimonthly issues yet all articles are published immediately after copyediting.
 All articles are published both as html files with supporting information and as printer-friendly pdf files.

 Submission of a manuscript to Silva Fennica is taken to imply that the manuscript has neither been published nor is being considered for publication elsewhere.
 Silva Fennica follows the double-blind peer-review practice, i.e. both authors and reviewers are anonymous to each others.
 Silva Fennica is published in English.
 The authors must consistently follow only one English standard (e.g. British or American English).
 The authors must follow a concise scientific writing style.
 The authors are responsible of ensuring that the manuscript does not contain grammatical, orthographic, stylistics, or other linguistic errors.
 Manuscripts which are not written in good English will be rejected without peer-review.

 2 Article Categories